 Don't worry about the tampon getting "lost" in your body.
 There's nowhere for the tampon to go after it's inside your vagina.
 At the top of your vagina, you have a small opening called a cervix that's too small for a tampon to get through.

 Very rarely it can feel like your tampon disappeared.
 If you have tried finding it on your own in different positions and cannot locate it, be sure to have your medical provider do an exam.

 How to use pads

-To use a pad, wash your hands, unwrap the pad, and stick the adhesive (aka sticky) part onto your underwear.
+To use a pad (or panty liner), wash your hands, unwrap the pad, and stick the adhesive (aka sticky) part onto your underwear.
 It may take a few tries to find a good placement to prevent leaks.

 Your goal when placing your pad will be to put it under your vagina so it can catch blood as it comes out.
 Your underwear probably shifts a little bit when you're standing vs. when you're sitting, so try to put the pad near the middle of your underwear.

 When you go to the bathroom throughout the day, check your pad to see if it needs to be changed.
 You'll be able to tell when it's full because it will feel heavier, you may see blood on the pad, and there may be a smell coming from the pad.

 To change your pad, simply peel it off your underwear.
 You can wrap it in toilet paper before putting it in the trash can.
 Never try to flush a pad down the toilet.
 They can end up clogging the toilet or pipes and creating a big mess.

 Pro tip: If you have a pet at home, especially a dog, you'll want to put your used pads somewhere they cannot reach them.
 Trust us, you will not want to clean up that mess.

 Final thoughts: How to choose between tampons or pads